a photo of a home.

 Read More:

-Now we're getting into areas where smart home renters and owners need to go down separate paths.
+Now, we're getting into areas where smart home renters and owners must go down separate paths.
 Where renters can put a Google Nest Cam Indoor/Outdoor or Wyze Cam on a shelf in the hallway, they are likely unable to get landlord permission to fit external cameras to the building.
-Homeowners have no such issues, so cameras like the Nest Cam Outdoor can be installed to monitor your garden, driveway and external doors.
+Homeowners have no such issues, so cameras like the Nest Cam Outdoor can be installed to monitor your garden, driveway, and external doors.

 However, you should always bear in mind the privacy of your neighbors when setting up security cameras.
 For example, the house next door might object to your camera if it can see into their garden, even if your intention was for it to keep an eye on your garage.